 3.13) Declare conflicts of interest

 We recognise that a conflict of interest can arise when an individual’s personal or family interests conflict with those of the school.
-We will declare any business, personal or other interest that we have in connection with the Governing Board or the school in general for recording in the register of business interests including the following:
+We will declare any business, personal or other interest that we have in connection with the Governing Board, the School or Academy in general for recording in the register of business interests including the following:

 If following investigation it is deemed that this Code of Conduct has been breached by a member of our Governing Board and the matter cannot be resolved in a constructive way, then the Governing Board will consider their suspension or, in some circumstances, removal from the Governing Board.

-Adopted by the Governing Board of Rednal Hill Infant School on 1st December 2016
+Adopted by Rednal Hill Infant School on 28th November 2017

 Phillip Murphy – 2nd March 2017